Preparing meals in advance and having them ready to eat means you’ll be less likely to make impulse, unhealthy food choices.

 Instead of thinking about planning for all seven days, start by planning for two or three days of the week.
 Make a list of the foods and meals that everyone in the household likes to eat and build a recipe book from that list.
 Bookmark your favorite recipe websites.
 Each week, select two or three of those recipes and study them when making your grocery shopping list.

 “For some people, consistency is key,” Cheng says.
-“Try choosing themes for days of the week, like ‘Meatless Monday,’ ‘Slow Cooker Night’ or ‘Stir-fry Night.’
+“Try choosing themes for days of the week, like ‘Meatless Monday’ [consider this fajita chickpea taco, a set of salmon sliders, or a kale Caesar with chickpea croutons], ‘Slow Cooker Night’ [how about a turkey sausage and white bean stew], or ‘Stir-fry Night.’
 Knowing what to expect can help keep the behavior consistent.”

 Lesson 2: Focus